Do I have to be in a certain grade to apply to GSA Summer Program?

 $30 for one art form, $35 for two.
 If you apply in two art forms, you’ll receive further instructions within the application portal Acceptd.

 For students who qualify for free or reduced lunch; the application fee is waived.
 Again, you’ll receive further instructions within the application on Acceptd’s site.

 How do I pay the application fee?

 Paying for the application is simple and straightforward.
-You’ll do it through your application on the Acceptd site once you submit.
+You’ll do it with a credit or debit card through your application on the Acceptd site once you submit.
 Please note: we no longer accept payment via Paypal, check or money order.
 Please do not attempt to pay for your application in these ways.

 How do I get to the Acceptd site?
 Can I submit my application any other way?